-The Memorial's Corporate Plan provides an outline of the period 2022-26 within the broader context of the Memorial's purpose, mission, and vision.
+The Corporate Plan provides an overview of the 2023-27 period within the broader context of the Memorial's purpose, mission, and vision.
 This plan forms part of a larger vision that sees the Memorial retain and enhance its position as the pre-eminent institution of commemoration and interpretation of Australia's wartime experiences.
 The Memorial will also be a leading and innovative practitioner of historical research, museum practices, and community engagement.

 A major element of the Memorial's long-term planning is the Development Project, Our Continuing Story.
-The project is now well underway, with early works scheduled for completion in 2022.
-The Memorial combines a world class museum, a shrine, and an archive.
+The project is the catalyst for the Memorial's transformation in the largest change since its opening in 1941.
+The project is now well underway, with early works completed in 2022.
+The Memorial combines a world class museum, a shrine, and an extensive archive.
 We are the place Australians come to understand and commemorate the Australian experience of war.
-As such, we have committed to remaining open during the development.
+As such, we have committed to remaining open during this development period.
 This is challenging, and has necessarily altered day to day operations.
 We must continue to adapt to changes on site to provide the excellent experience visitors expect, while maximising access to the National Collection.

 In 2039, the Memorial will have commenced commemorations for the Centenary of the Second World War (2039-2045).
-Independent of the major Development Project, planning across this 20-year period will consider matters including a major rejuvenation of the Second World War galleries, and greatly enhanced digital access to Second World War records and materials held in the National Collection.
+Independent of the major Development Project, planning across this 20-year period will consider matters including a major enhancement of the Second World War galleries, and greatly enhanced digital access to Second World War records and materials held in the National Collection.